rustamserg/mogate/README.md

 mogate
 ======

 Mogate is basic maze game prototype developed for testing different approaches for entity system framework.
-The game part itself is based on MonoGame framework and currently works under Windows OS.
+The game part itself is based on MonoGame and CocosSharp frameworks and currently works under Windows, MacOS and IOS systems.
 The project files are tested and developed in Xamarin Studio.
+CocosSharp framework is used only for IOS version because of it already contains fix for device rotation and binary plist format support.

 Entity framework
 ----------------